parminderunited/GBRDocs/tutorials/getting-started/community-creation-tutorial.md

 Similarly you can add different plug-ins through plug-in store.
 We are always in the process of adding new Plug-ins, if you have any requirement for a specific plug-in please let us know through our social media channels.

 It's been a long road, but you are finally on the last step!
-To be able to make easy mobile transactions using your community, **download the Medifakt wallet app** on the [App Store](https://apps.apple.com/il/app/fuse-wallet/id1491783654) or [Google Play](https://play.google.com/store/apps/details?id=io.fuse.fusecash).
+To be able to make easy mobile transactions using your community, **download the GBR20 wallet app** on the [App Store](https://apps.apple.com/il/app/fuse-wallet/id1491783654) or [Google Play](https://play.google.com/store/apps/details?id=io.fuse.fusecash).

 Sign up using your **phone number** and **name** to create a wallet.
 On the app, click the top-left option bar and click '**Switch community**'.
 Then, press '**Scan QR to switch**' and navigate your phone camera to QR code that you can find in the '**White label wallet**' tab in the studio.
 Share this QR code with your community members so they can join too!